 The importance of technology can no longer be undermined especially in this 21st century.
 All nations of the world have caught the technological bug and any nation that is poor in modern technology can never find its feet in the current scenario.
-This is because technology makes almost all manual work automated; resulting in easier, more convenient and more efficient outputs (Metu et al, 2021).
-Information and communication technology (ICT) as described by Ihechu and Osinachi (2022) included all forms of new technologies that facilitate the collection, processing, storage, retrieval, usage, transfer or sharing of information, ideas and viewpoints.
-These could be done through digital resources like computers, televisions, projectors, recording software, digital cameras, the internet and other applications.
-In the educational sector, ICT means using computer modelling, multimedia materials, web technology, collaborative learning, and other technology tools for teaching, learning and assessment (Metu et al. 2021; Eleje, Esomonu & Ufearoh, 2019).
+This is because technology makes almost all manual work automated; resulting in easier, more convenient, and more efficient outputs [1].
+Information and communication technology (ICT) as described by

+Ihechu and Osinachi [2]included all forms of new technologies that facilitate the collection, processing, storage, retrieval, usage, transfer, or sharing of information, ideas, and viewpoints.
+These could be done through digital resources like computers, televisions, projectors, recording software, digital cameras, the internet, and other applications.
+In the educational sector, ICT means using computer modeling, multimedia materials, web technology, collaborative learning, and other technology tools for teaching, learning, and assessment [1, 3].
 Teaching has grown more participatory because of the use of technology in education: students' thirst for knowledge has increased, and daily collaboration with their peers inside and outside their zone of residency has expanded.
-In all fields of study, these exchanges involve switching from traditional note taking to virtual or online learning and sending out notes via WhatsApp and teachers' email.
-This, according to Bhattacharjee and Deb (2016) is to make the teaching-learning process successful and entertaining for both students and teachers.
+In all fields of study, these exchanges involve switching from traditional note-taking to virtual or online learning and sending out notes via WhatsApp and teachers' email.
+This, according to Bhattacharjee and Deb [4] is to make the teaching-learning process successful and entertaining for both students and teachers.
 The implication is that ICT facilities could be employed in economics.

 Economics is a social science that studies how people, governments, organizations, and countries manage limited resources to suit their seemingly endless needs.
-It is concerned with the study of human behaviour, such as how people earn a living and select options to fulfil their needs.
+It is concerned with the study of human behavior, such as how people earn a living and select options to fulfill their needs.
 To be able to achieve the objectives of economics in the 21st century, secondary schools and secondary school students must keep abreast with the rest of the world by learning economics through ICT media.

-Studies on applying technology in economics education have revealed that it empowers students and allows them to gain a deeper understanding of the subject (Adelabu & Abu, 2015; Tijani, 2015).
-According to Arthur and Kaku (2020), when ICT facilities like computers, software for presentation, and projectors were used in the teaching of economics, students showed a positive attitude toward their studies.
+Studies on applying technology in economics education have revealed that it empowers students and allows them to gain a deeper understanding of the subject [5, 6].
+According to Arthur and Kaku[7], when ICT facilities like computers, software for presentation, and projectors were used in the teaching of economics, students showed a positive attitude toward their studies.
 This suggests that adopting modern technology in economics classes has a number of advantages, including enhanced memory, retention, and motivation to learn.
 The question now is: What is students' standpoint concerning their experiences when taught economics with digital resources?

-Studies in Nigeria concerning the use of ICT tools for teaching were mostly carried out in tertiary institutions and few in secondary schools across different subject areas (Ejinkonye &
+Studies in Nigeria concerning the use of ICT tools for teaching were mostly carried out in tertiary institutions and few in secondary schools across different subject areas [7, 8, 9, 10,

-Usoroh, 2016, Etonyeka, 2018, Ikwuka et al, 2020; Okolocha, Nwadiani & Onaiho, 2015; Nji & Idika, 2018; Arthur & Kaku, 2020).
-This study was set to ascertain economics students' perceptions about the use of ICT facilities to teach economics and whether there was nature-of-school (school-type) gap between the variables of the study.
+11].
+This study was set to ascertain economics students' perceptions about the use of ICT facilities to teach economics and whether there was a nature-of-school (school-type) gap between the variables of the study.